Everything You Need to Know About Agbalumo (African Star Apple)

 Yes, it is safe to eat during pregnancy.
 However, as with any fruit, it should be consumed in moderation.

-In Nigeria, Agbalumo is a hit amongst pregnant women!
-During my pregnancy, I loved eating agbalumo because it eased my nausea.
+In Nigeria, Agbalumo is like the ‘it’ snack for pregnant women.
+I ate it all the time when I was pregnant.
 Anytime I felt queasy I would reach for an Agbalumo!

 Parts of an Agbalumo